 Assistant State’s Attorney Brian Burkhardt petitioned to deny Fossett’s release from jail.

-Officers were not able to corroborate Fossett’s claims but they did discover “multiple handgun magazines” at his home even though he does not possession a valid firearm owner’s identification card, Burkhardt’s petition said.
+Officers were not able to corroborate Fossett’s claims but they found “multiple handgun magazines” at his home even though he does not possession a valid firearm owner’s identification card, according to Burkhardt’s petition.

 On Oct.
-31, officers executed a search warrant at Fossett’s residence and found what looked like an explosive device, Burkhardt’s petition said.
+31, officers executed a search warrant at Fossett’s residence and found what looked like an explosive device, according to Burkhardt’s petition.
 The Illinois State Police bomb squad was called to the scene.

-As Fossett was taken to the Channahon Police Dpearmtnet, he allegedly said, “You guys are arresting me for the pipe bomb cause kids were scaring me,” Burkhardt’s petition said.
+As Fossett was transported to the Channahon Police Department, he allegedly said, “You guys are arresting me for the pipe bomb cause kids were scaring me,” according to Burkhardt’s petition.

-After Fossett was read his Miranda’s rights, he allegedly said that he “intended to place the device in a bowl of candy for approaching children, as it was Halloween,” Burkhardt’s petition said.
+After Fossett was read his Miranda rights, he allegedly said that he “intended to place the device in a bowl of candy for approaching children, as it was Halloween,” according to Burkhardt’s petition.

-An Illinois State Police examination of the bomb revealed that it was empty but a jar of nails was located directly next to the device, Burkhardt’s petition said.
+An Illinois State Police examination of the bomb revealed that it was empty but a jar of nails was located directly next to the device.
+Officers recovered about 200 rounds of ammunition from Fossett’s house and 2.2 grams of a substance that tested positive for methamphetamine, according to Burkhardt’s petition.